KseniaKaganer/100-days-of-code/LOG.md

 ### Day 7: June 20, 2018

 **Today's Progress:** Continue adding/editing my ultimate "TemplateProject".
-Was a little lazy but I need to made myself write some test to make it much more useful...
-Hopefully when I'm done I'll upload it to Github so maybe more people will find use of in it.
+Was a little lazy but I need to made myself write some tests to make it much more useful...
+Hopefully when I'm done I'll upload it to Github so maybe more people will find it useful.

 **Thoughts:** Work Hard Go Pro! :)